German authorities investigating after stolen truck rams into cars | DW | 08.10.2019

 German Interior Minister Horst Seehofer said the motive behind the incident remained unclear.

-When asked if it was a possible terror attack, Seehofer told reporters ahead of a European Union meeting in Luxembourg: "I can't tell you at this point how this act is to be assessed."
+When asked if it was a possible terror attack, Seehofer told reporters ahead of an EU meeting in Luxembourg: "I can't tell you at this point how this act is to be assessed."

 The crash took place on Monday evening.